 When Trump first began tweeting about the protest, many argued that the controversy was taking away from political discourse on myriad topics at the time, including a new travel ban, health care and tax reform, and the devastation in Puerto Rico in the aftermath of Hurricane Maria.

-Caught off guard by the severity of Hurricane Maria's damage to the U.S. island territory, Trump did not focus on the storm for days.
+Caught off guard by the severity of Hurricane Maria’s damage, Trump did not focus on the storm for days.
 He came under fire after he tweeted more than a dozen times about the NFL while only posting a series of three connected tweets about Puerto Rico in the same amount of time.

 “Texas & Florida are doing great but Puerto Rico, which was already suffering from broken infrastructure & massive debt, is in deep trouble…It’s old electrical grid, which was in terrible shape, was devastated.
 Much of the Island was destroyed, with billions of dollars…” Trump tweeted on Sept.
 25. “…owed to Wall Street and the banks which, sadly, must be dealt with.
 Food, water and medical are top priorities — and doing well. #FEMA”